dhrjrddy/SnakeAndLadder_Scala/README.md

 log4j.appender.sql.user=
 log4j.appender.sql.password=
 ```

-Game is verified on *Java version 7 and JDK1.7*.

-Run the SnakeAndLadder.java file to start.
+Compile Test and Run the the code in sbt.